IPCC-WG1/Chapter-11/README.md

-# IPCC-WG AR6 - Chapter 11 Figures
+# IPCC AR6 WGI - Chapter 11 Figures

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7692016.svg)](https://doi.org/10.5281/zenodo.7692016)

-This repository contains data analysis scripts and visualization of many figures of Chapter 11 of the Sixth Assessment Report (AR6) of the Intergovernmental Panel on Climate Change (IPCC).
-It also includes parts of two figures in the Summary for Policymakers (SPM).
+This repository contains data analysis scripts and visualization of many figures of Chapter 11 of the Sixth Assessment Report (AR6) of Working Group 1 (WGI) of the Intergovernmental Panel on Climate Change (IPCC).
+It also includes parts of two figures in the Summary for Policymakers (SPM), data preparation for one figure of Chapter 12, and of Figure SPM.2 of AR6 Synthesis Report (SYR).

 ## Figures

-The following table shows which figures/ panels in the _SPM_, _Chapter 11_ and _Chapter 12_ in the IPCC AR6 report were created from this repository.
+The following table shows which figures/ panels for the WGI _SPM_, _Chapter 11_ and _Chapter 12_ in the IPCC AR6 report were created from this repository.
 It also shows which part (data analysis and visualization) is actually done in the repository.

+### Working Group 1: The Physical Science Basis

 | Figure    | Panel  | A<sup>*</sup> | V<sup>&dagger;</sup> | Notebook | Data Source |
 | --------- | ------ |:--------:|:-------------:| -------- | ----------- |